Before You Start

 The View should renderstructuredContent, not scrape text from content.
 Add an outputSchema that matches the object your UI consumes:

-content for a short model-readable summary and structuredContent for the UI payload:
+content for a short readable summary and structuredContent for model-safe UI data:

 3. Register an HTML Resource